orchidsoftware/orchid.software/docs/en/docs/screens.md

 }
 ```

+In this example, the `order` key will contain an array of ideas with the given data.

+The `query` method is an important part of a screen, as it is used to load the data that will be displayed to the user.
+Be sure to carefully consider the data that you need to load and how it will be used in your layouts and views.

 ## Autocomplete public properties

-The returned data from the `query` method will be automatically inserted into the declared public properties according to their name.
-For example:
+You can use public properties in your screen class to store and access data within different methods of the class.
+When a screen is displayed, the data returned from the `query` method will be automatically assigned to public properties of the same name.

+For example, consider the following code:

 ```php
 /**